atom_modify keyword values ...

-When the array value is used, each processor stores a lookup table of length N, where N is the largest atom ID in the system.
+For an array-style map, each processor stores a lookup table of length N, where N is the largest atom ID in the system.
 This is a fast, simple method for many simulations, but requires too much memory for large simulations.
-The hash value uses a hash table to perform the lookups.
-This can be slightly slower than the array method, but its memory cost is proportional to the number of atoms owned by a processor, i.e. N/P when N is the total number of atoms in the system and P is the number of processors.
+For a hash-style map, a hash table is created on each processor, which finds an atom ID in constant time (independent of the global number of atom IDs).
+It can be slightly slower than the array map, but its memory cost is proportional to the number of atoms owned by a processor, i.e. N/P when N is the total number of atoms in the system and P is the number of processors.

 The sort keyword turns on a spatial sorting or reordering of atoms within each processor’s sub-domain every Nfreq timesteps.
 If Nfreq is set to 0, then sorting is turned off.
 Sorting can improve cache performance and thus speed-up a LAMMPS simulation, as discussed in a paper by (Meloni).
 Its efficacy depends on the problem size (atoms/processor), how quickly the system becomes disordered, and various other factors.
 As a general rule, sorting is typically more effective at speeding up simulations of liquids as opposed to solids.
 In tests we have done, the speed-up can range from zero to 3-4x.